mattcurf/build_upboard_yocto/README.md

 ## build_upboard_yocto

-The branches of this repository build different variants of Yocto OS images for the Upboard
+pyro_rt: This branch builds the PREEMPT_RT version of Yocto Pyro for the Upboard